d12frosted/elpa-mirror/gnu/corfu-readme.txt

   child frames to display the candidates.
 The Corfu popup can be shown even if it doesn't fully fit inside the minibuffer.

-  By default, `global-corfu-mode' does not activate `corfu-mode' in the minibuffer, to avoid interference with specialised minibuffer completion UIs like Vertico or Mct.
-However you may still want to enable Corfu completion for commands like `M-:' (`eval-expression') or `M-!' (`shell-command'), which read from the minibuffer.
-In order to detect minibuffers with completion we check if the variable `completion-at-point-functions' is set locally.
+  `global-corfu-mode' activates `corfu-mode' in the minibuffer if the variable `global-corfu-minibuffer' is non-nil.
+In order to avoid interference with specialised minibuffer completion UIs like Vertico or Mct, Corfu is only enabled if the minibuffer sets the variable `completion-at-point-functions' locally.
+This way minibuffers with completion can be detected, such that minibuffer commands like `M-:'

-  ┌────
-  │ (defun corfu-enable-in-minibuffer ()
-  │   "Enable Corfu in the minibuffer."
-  │   (when (local-variable-p 'completion-at-point-functions) │     ;; (setq-local corfu-auto nil) ;; Enable/disable auto completion
-  │     (setq-local corfu-echo-delay nil ;; Disable automatic echo and popup │ 		corfu-popupinfo-delay nil)
-  │     (corfu-mode 1)))
-  │ (add-hook 'minibuffer-setup-hook #'corfu-enable-in-minibuffer) └────
+  (`eval-expression') or `M-!' (`shell-command') are enhanced with Corfu completion.

-  This is not recommended, but one can also enable Corfu more generally for every minibuffer, as long as no completion UI is active.
-In the following example we check for Mct and Vertico.
+  If needed, one can also enable Corfu more generally in all minibuffers, as long as no completion UI is active.
+In the following example we set `global-corfu-minibuffer' to a predicate function, which checks for Mct and Vertico.
 Furthermore we ensure that Corfu is not enabled if a password is read from the minibuffer.

   ┌────
+  │ (setq global-corfu-minibuffer
-  │ (defun corfu-enable-always-in-minibuffer ()
+  │       (lambda ()
-  │   "Enable Corfu in the minibuffer if Vertico/Mct are not active."
-  │   (unless (or (bound-and-true-p mct--active)
+  │ 	(not (or (bound-and-true-p mct--active)
   │ 		 (bound-and-true-p vertico--input)
-  │ 	      (eq (current-local-map) read-passwd-map))
+  │ 		 (eq (current-local-map) read-passwd-map))))) └────
-  │     ;; (setq-local corfu-auto nil) ;; Enable/disable auto completion
-  │     (setq-local corfu-echo-delay nil ;; Disable automatic echo and popup │ 		corfu-popupinfo-delay nil)
-  │     (corfu-mode 1)))
-  │ (add-hook 'minibuffer-setup-hook #'corfu-enable-always-in-minibuffer 1)
-  └────